axelvaldez/radical-companies/_posts/Blog/2022-08-26-removing-a-huge-pain-salaries.markdown

   </div>
   </p>
   <p>If people are bringing in less that $10,000 per week, the difference comes out of the <span class="_paradigm">PRI</span> fund.
 People who contribute a lot will probably with more that their share of the $10,000.
 For the people who don't contribute enough will take the difference out of the <span class="_paradigm">PRI</span> fund.
 Whatever goes out of the fund to pay them a predictable regular income every week, they owe.
 Later as they start to bring in more than their share, the excess goes to pay what they owe until it&rdquo;s all paid out.</p>
+  <p>People get paid, regularly, what they've asked for, just like a salary.
+A manager gets a lot of time to work on value producing things.</p>

 <h1>Predictable Recurring Income (PRI)</h1>
   <p></p>